PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 3. Feature Extraction:
    - Utilize Vectorization.
-   - After performing EDA came to conclusion that only few columns are relevant to the problem ststement hence kept that columns
+   - After performing EDA came to conclusion that only few columns are relevant to the problem statement hence kept that columns
    - Dropped the unsused column from Dataset.